 4. Aminophenol, diaminobenzene, phenylenediamine (coal tar)

-Found in: hair dye, shampoo
+Found in: hair dye and shampoo

 Coal tar, a byproduct of coal processing, has been studied mostly for its effects after occupational exposure [source].
 It is a known human carcinogen [source], according to the National Toxicology Program and the International Agency for Research on Cancer [source].